-NewsDelivers a comprehensive selection of local, national and international news from newspapers, magazines and other information providers throughout China.
-Full text search is also available on each page.Business and FinanceFeatures business and financial news provided by leading financial information services in China covering both demostia and international markets.
-Users can ratio and time stock guates fund price exchange both domestic and international markets.
+News Delivers a comprehensive selection of local, national and international news from newspapers, magazines and other information providers throughout China.
+Full text search is also available on each page.
+Entertainment Contains extensive coverage of entertainment areas that are of interest to Chinese users, including movies, television programs, plays, operas and popular and classical music.

+Sports Provides the latest in national and international sports headlines, results, commentaries and analyses as well as exclusive contents obtained from exclusive partners, such as the NBA, and Team China.
+Business and Finance Features business and financial news provided by leading financial information services in China covering both domestic and international markets.
 Users can retrieve real-time stock quotes, fund price, exchange rates, annual reports, research reports and other information on selected listed companies in China.
-Entertainment Contains extensive coverage of entertainment arenas that are of interest to Chinese users, including movies, television programs, plays, operas and popular and classical music.
-SportsProvides the latest in national and international sports headlines, results, commentaries and analyses as well as exclusive contents obtained from exclusive partners, such as NBA, Team China Football and Team China Basketball.
-Provides broad coverage on news, events and information surrounding the Olympic Games and Team China.
 Information Technology Includes industry forums, industry policies and trends, and online communications with the CEOs of the top Chinese companies in the information technology industry.
 Features information technology news, product reviews and software downloads.
 Automobile Includes industry forums, industry policies and trends, and online communications with the CEOs of the top Chinese automakers.
 Also provides automobile features, news, and product previews.
 Real Estate Together with Focus.cn, this channel offers directories of apartment, residential housing and commercial housing listings in major cities in China, and publishes advice and information on general real estate and home furnishing matters.
 Women Covers a broad range of lifestyle-related topics that are of particular interest to Chinese women, including fashion and trends, beauty, society, emotion and other areas.